You have no items in your shopping cart.

 Thomas Kinkade's passing: On Good Friday, April 6th, 2012, Thomas Kinkade passed away in his sleep.
 Family, friends, and fans were shocked by this news.
 In fact, weeks prior to his death, Thom had recently enrolled in a fitness camp dedicated to losing weight and he was on a crusade of eating better and exercising.
 Word of Thom's passing spread quickly among fans and collectors.
 Thomas Kinkade galleries throughout the nation experienced a record setting amount of sales resulting from Thom's passing.
 In fact, most galleries reported selling a majority of their inventory the following 2 days after Thom had died.
 The Thomas Kinkade Company reopened from the Easter Holiday weekend that following Tuesday, only to find that galleries had ordered over 10,000 pieces of art and orders were continuing to come by the minute.

 The future for the Thomas Kinkade Company: The Thomas Kinkade Company is still owned by the Kinkade family and nothing is changing in that regard.
 The family has instructed the Thomas Kinkade Company and galleries to continue to share and make available his wonderful art with collectors and that's exactly what we will do.
-Regarding future releases, Thom was painting a lot.
-We have 4 releases he has recently completed which will be released this year.
-Longer term, there are lots of options and the Company is looking at those options and as decisions are made, our galleries will certainly be in communication with our collectors.
+Regarding future releases, Thom was painting a lot so there are more Thomas Kinkade original paintings to be released in the future.
 The Thomas Kinkade Company has a large number of unreleased beautiful images and many of those span Thom's entire career giving a strong possibility that these will be released as limited editions in the future.

 My thoughts on Thom: The last time I saw Thom was when he came to visit my Colorado Galleries in November 2010 to unveil his new Denver Bronco painting "Mile High Thunder."
 We had so many attendees that we had to rent out Invesco Field for our Saturday event.
 The night before the event, Thom, Patrick Kinkade, and myself had a wonderful dinner with Tim Tebow and his family.
 Thom and Tim immediately bonded over talks about their relationship with Jesus Christ, the criticism they often endured from the media, and potential plans for Thom to paint (as Tim described) a "Gator Nation" painting as a tribute to the Florida Gators to raise funds for the Tim Tebow Foundation.
 The dinner ended with Thom drawing a very elaborate sketch on the back of a painting we gave to Tim.
 The sketch was of a Cross on a mountain side which Thom personalized by writing "Tim, Let your light shine.
 Matthew 5:16."
 After dinner, Thom, Patrick and I shared a cigar and had a nice visit together.
 Thom paid me a special compliment when he continued to pick my brain on ideas to help make some of his corporate galleries improve.
 I have been appalled by certain critics who attack Thom for his good deeds and look for any reasons to literally spread hate.
 I was both surprised and impressed with how Thom never said a negative thing about these critics, even during private conversations with me.
 Thom has always struck me as a very "cool" and genuine person whose sole desire was to bring happiness to his collectors by sharing his art work.